-While there are many places to send patients for physical therapy referrals in the Portland-Metropolitan area, three factors separate c.h.
-Physical TherapySM from competitors:
+There are many places to send patients for physical therapy in the Portland-Metropolitan area.
+Three factors separate c.h.
+Physical TherapySM:

 - STANDARDIZED TRAINING.
-All our physical therapists must complete our in-house, peer-reviewed, evidence-based, post-doctoral training (“Advanced Training Specialist”) program in exercise prescription before seeing patients.
-This 2-week course applies biomechanics, sports medicine, physiology, biochemistry, neuroscience and nutrition to exercise in order to facilitate consistent, high quality care at all facilities.
-Specifically, these skills yield patient programs that minimize joint stress and time commitment while maximizing therapeutic benefit.
-The course also teaches our physical therapists how to effectively educate and motivate patients.
-Colin Hoobler, PT, DPT, MS has taught portions of this course in the Oregon Health and Sciences School of Medicine, American Physical Therapy Association, Oregon Physical Therapy Association, Oregon Association of Orthopaedic Surgeons, George Fox University Doctor of Physical Therapy program and Pacific University Doctor of Physical Therapy program.
+All our physical therapists must complete our in-house, peer-reviewed, evidence-based, post-doctoral training (“Advanced Training Specialist”) program in exercise Rx before seeing patients.
+This 2-week course applies biomechanics, sports medicine, physiology, biochemistry, neuroscience and nutrition to exercise to facilitate consistent, high quality care at all locations.
+These skills yield patient care plans that minimize joint stress and time commitment while maximizing benefit.
+The course also teaches physical therapists how to educate and motivate patients.
+Colin Hoobler, PT, DPT, MS has taught portions of this course in:

 - PT ONLY.
-We do not hire assistants or aides, so patients work directly with the same physical therapist at each session.
-This approach fosters consistent, high quality care at all locations.
+We do not hire assistants or aides, so patients work directly with the same physical therapist each session to foster consistent, high quality care at all locations.

 We help patients assume greater responsibility for their health, especially for those with chronic pain and opioid addiction.
-One of the first questions we ask patients is, “Where do you plan to exercise on your own?”, as we make it clear that the program should be continued for life.
+One of the first questions we ask patients is, “Where do you plan to exercise on your own?”, as we make it clear the program must be continued for life.

-Passive treatments (e.g., manual therapy, ultrasound) are used when indicated and/or requested, such as for those patients in post-surgical physical therapy, in which protocols established by the surgeon are followed.
-However, it’s common practice to omit passive treatments in favor of active methods.
+Passive treatments (e.g., manual therapy, ultrasound) are used when indicated and/or requested, such as for those patients in post-surgical physical therapy, where protocols are followed.
+However, it’s common practice to minimize passive treatments in favor of active methods.

 We see patients most often with the following conditions: